 Randy is good

 It’s all a bit cliché-ridden, to be honest.
 At one point Fix says, “Sure is quiet” and later Agar says, “Too quiet”.
 Original it ain’t.
 The writer was Oscar Brodeny, from a Lee Leighton novel.
 Brodney had worked on the screenplays of Harvey and The Glenn Miller Story and did some Westerns, notably Frenchie.

 There’s a minstrel who sings a running commentary which rapidly becomes annoying.
 It’s Terry Gilkyson, and I’m afraid his ditty is pretty banal but he wrote Bare Necessities for The Jungle Book, so we forgive him, for Bare Necessities is of course the greatest song ever written in human history, eat your heart out, Schubert.

 There’s an attempt at psychological Western with Agar constantly being reminded of how good a sheriff his dad was.
 That isn’t original either.
 Agar wasn’t exactly charismatic as an actor but in a way the role required that.
 He is supposed to be “not the man his father was.”

-Sheriff Agar, not the man his dad was
+John Agar, not the sheriff his dad was

 It’s shot in Universal’s attractive Western town (you’ll recognize it from countless other oaters) and the color is bright and print-quality good.